edduval373/aisentinel/VITE_CONFIG_FIX.md

-# Fix Vite Config for Vercel Deployment
+# Vite Configuration Fix

 ## Problem
+Build failing with: `Could not resolve entry module "index.html"`

+## Root Cause
-The current `vite.config.ts` imports Replit-specific plugins that don't exist in Vercel:
+The current vite.config.ts has Replit-specific plugins that may not work in Vercel's build environment.
-- `@replit/vite-plugin-runtime-error-modal`
-- `@replit/vite-plugin-cartographer`

 ## Solution
-Replace your `vite.config.ts` file in GitHub with this production-ready version:
+Create a clean production Vite configuration without Replit-specific plugins.

+## Files to Update

+### 1. Replace vite.config.ts with:
 ```typescript
 import { defineConfig } from "vite";
 import react from "@vitejs/plugin-react";